gotchoices/yamc/README.md

 ### How It Works

-1. Create a profile file with one YAMC command per line (without the hostname)
+1. Create a profile file with module commands (one per line)
 2. Run yamcity with the hostname and profile file
 3. The script executes each command in sequence, applying the hostname to all of them
+4. Profiles can include other profiles for modular composition
-4. Comprehensive logs are saved for each command and a summary is provided
+5. Comprehensive logs are saved for each command and a summary is provided

 ### Usage